chrismo80/Is/README.md

 The `AssertionContext` uses `AsyncLocal` for full async test compatibility, ensuring that only one context is active per async flow at a time.

-### AssertionContext with NUnit Attribute
+### AssertionContext with Test Framework Attribute

-For test frameworks like NUnit, you can integrate `AssertionContext` using a custom attribute to automatically manage the context lifetime for test methods or classes.
+For test frameworks (e.g. NUnit), you can integrate `AssertionContext` using a custom attribute to automatically manage the context lifetime for test methods or classes.

 ```csharp
 using Is.Core;